casey/just/README.md

   echo Linting…
 ```

-If no recipe makes sense as the default recipe, you can use `default-list` to
+If no recipe makes sense as the default recipe, you can use
-list the available recipes instead:
+`default-list`<sup>master</sup> to list the available recipes instead:

 ```just
 set default-list := true